coder-ph/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving all files beginning with uppercase letters
+deleting with a specific character